rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Theorists are likely to devote a significant effort into learning.
 How does it feel to not be allowed to use what you worked hard to figure out?
 Examples like [_add_blank_target How to stop functional programming](https://brianmckenna.org/blog/howtostopfp) come to mind.
-This is something that can be changed on a small scale but there are a (very) few places who care to do so.
+This is something that can be changed on a small scale but there are only a few places who care to do so.
 The job market for functional programming jobs is, frankly, dismal.
 At the same time, languages like Haskell and Rust had topped the weekend use stats based on stackoverflow surveys[^weekend].
 There must be quite a few frustrated programmers out there.
 I have been in that position and I know it is mentally hard.
 I have argued that the deductive process plays an important role and, IMO, it is in the interest of the industry to treat the "theorists" minority better.